alphagov/govuk-design-system/src/components/header/index.md

   classes: "app-inset-text"
 }) }}

-{{ example({ group: "components", item: "header", example: "default", id: "default-1", html: true, nunjucks: true, open: false, loading: "eager" }) }}
+{{ example({ group: "components", item: item, example: "default", id: "default-1", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 If you use the page template, you'll also get the header without having to add it, as it's included by default.
 However, if you want to customise the default header, read the [page template guidance about customising components](/styles/page-template/#changing-template-content).